 Program development - general advise

 The most convenient way to make programs with Adaptive Vision Library for Linux is to develop vision algorithm using Adaptive Vision Studio on Windows and then generating C++ code.
 This code can be further changed or interfaced with rest of the system and tested on Windows.
 Then, cross-compiler can be used to prepare Linux build, which will be provided to target machine.
 It is easy to organize work this way, because:

 - developing vision algorithm using plain C++ is hard, troublesome and error prone, but Adaptive Vision Studio makes it easy,

-- programs written with Adaptive Vision Library on Windows can be easily debugged using Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Visual Studio,
+- programs written with Adaptive Vision Library on Windows can be easily debugged using Microsoft Visual Studio thanks to provided debug visualizers and the Image Watch extensions to Microsoft Visual Studio,

 - cross compilation using virtualization solution, like Vagrant, is easy and fast, and does not force developer to use two systems simultaneously.

 Debugging can be done by GDB, but we do not provide debug symbols for Adaptive Vision Library.